vinosatravel/www.vinosatravel.com/content/blog/getting-to-singapore/index.md

 ## Step 1: Ferry / plane ticket

 {{< alert icon="check" cardColor="green" iconColor="white" textColor="white" >}}
-Yes, you will be required to purchase a ferry or plane ticket for entry into Indonesia.
+Yes, you will be required to purchase a ferry or plane ticket for entry into Singapore.
 {{< /alert >}}

 You have the option to purchase your ticket through a travel agency or directly from the respective websites.